Bankruptcy Petition Preparer

 I’ve heard stories about the BPP charging more money to fix things as addons and by the end, people paid more than an attorney.
 I get the calls from people who expect me to fix a five-dollar haircut.
 And it’s often too late to save.

 People ask me, “what are you doing for the money I pay you?”
 And the answer is, mostly everything.
 I’m personally sitting down with you to go over your finances.
 I’m personally entering all the data myself and reviewing the completed petition and schedules and statement of financial affairs.
-I’m personally advising you, responding to emails, guiding and helping.
-I’m personally attending court with you.
+Also, I personally advise you, respond to emails, guide, and help.
+Further, I personally attending court with you.